-Notes: The dynamic estimates are constructed from a regression of log usage changes on leads and lags of log price changes.
-The nonparametric elasticities are calculated according to equation (7) and have been averaged across the four different specifications of equation (6) discussed in the main text.
-The parametric elasticities are calculated according to equation (8).
-The reported estimates represent the average cumulative effect of a permanent 1 percent price change on log usage over the 6-month interval shown in the first column.
+Significance levels: 10 percent, 5 percent, 1 percent.
+The dynamic estimates are constructed from a regression of log usage changes on leads and lags of log price changes.
+The non-parametric elasticities are calculated according to equation (7) and have been averaged across the four different specifications of equation (6) discussed in the main text.
+The parametric elasticities are calculated according to equation represent the average cumulative effect of a permanent one-percent price change on log usage over the six-month interval shown in the first column.
 The reduced-form estimates are constructed by regressing log usage changes on log price changes in the same period.
 These reduced-form estimates differ from those presented in Table 2 because the reference period here is time since price change, rather than time since referendum.
-Standard errors, given in parentheses, are constructed via subsampling.
+Standard errors, given in parentheses, and statistical significance levels are constructed via subsampling.

-median (minimum absolute deviation) regressions.
+of the referendum.30 To provide the closest possible comparison for the dynamic model, we estimate this specification using median (minimum absolute deviation) regressions.
 The resulting reduced-form estimates are similar to those reported in Table 2 but shifted by the number of elapsed months between the referendum and the price change.

 The estimated elasticities in Table 3 grow steadily over time, though the dynamic model estimates are somewhat smaller than the reduced-form estimates in later periods.
 Given that municipal aggregation did not lead to a time-invariant price difference between aggregation and non-aggregation communities, it is not surprising that there are some differences in these estimates.
-The decrease in ComEd prices occurring about 11 months after implementation causes the reduced-form estimates to overstate the elasticity after this point, as contemporaneous usage still partially reflects the earlier (larger) price difference.
-Nevertheless, the estimates are quite similar overall, which suggests that modeling municipal aggregation as a permanent price shock is reasonable in our setting.
+The decrease in ComEd prices occurring about 11 months after im-